neuronflow/BraTS-Toolkit/README.md

 ### Single vs. batch processing
  BraTS preprocessor offers processing files in `batch` or `single` mode.
 Please have a look at the respective example scripts / CLI commands for information how to use them.

- For faster computation we strictly recommend the `batch` processing mode, which avoids additional overhead of spawning and shutting down multiple docker containers and instead does all the processing in one container.
+ For faster computation, we strictly recommend the `batch` processing mode, which avoids the additional overhead of spawning and shutting down multiple docker containers and instead does all the processing in one container.

 ### Python package
 Please have a look at `0_preprocessing_batch.py` and `0_preprocessing_single.py` in this repository for a demo application.
 You can download the example data by cloning this repository.

 ### Command Line Interface (CLI)
 #### single file processing
-Type `brats-preprocess -h` after installing the python package to see available options.
+Type `brats-preprocess -h` after installing the Python package to see available options.
 #### batch file processing
-Type `brats-batch-preprocess -h` after installing the python package to see available options.
+Type `brats-batch-preprocess -h` after installing the Python package to see available options.

 ### Graphical User Interface (GUI)
 You can find instructions to use and download the GUI variant here: https://neuronflow.github.io/BraTS-Preprocessor/
 > WARNING: The GUI is not nicely maintained.
-We encourage you to use the python package or the CLI instead.
+We encourage you to use the Python package or the CLI instead.

 ### Command Line Interface (CLI)
-Type `brats-fuse -h` after installing the python package to see available options.
+Type `brats-fuse -h` after installing the Python package to see available options.

 ## Contact / Feedback / Questions
-Open an issue in this git repository or contact us per email.
+Open an issue in this git repository or contact us via email.